neow3j/neow3j/DEVELOPMENT.md

 }
 ```

-Then use the plugin as usual in the `plugins` section of your project's build file but with the snapshot version sepcified.
+Then use the plugin as usual in the `plugins` section of your project's build file but with the snapshot version specified.

 ```groovy
 plugins {